JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Those kids who I was up against came up to the Atari computer that was demoing the gamand started to fiddle around with it.

 One of them opened up the Atari’s cartridge slot cover to see if they could see the actual *Centipede* cartridge in it… But there was no cartridge there!
-I walked over as the kids quickly closed the lid and the computer booted up to the default “Atari Computer Memo Pad” application.
+I walked over as the kids quickly closed the slot cover and the computer booted up to the default “Atari Computer Memo Pad” application.

-A woman from the Atari team came by to fix the situation.
-She looked around the computer and asked someone else for help.
-She was a bit panicked, but I could see what she was trying to do: She was trying to load the *Centipede* game from the external Atari cassette drive.
-I guess the cartridges weren’t manufactured yet, so this contest would be running the game from the cassette drive.
+A woman from the Atari team came by to see if she could fix things.
+She looked around the computer and asked someone else for help. and was clearly a bit panicked.
+But I could see what she was trying to do: She was trying to load the *Centipede* game from the external Atari cassette drive.
+I guess the official *Centipede* ganme cartridges weren’t manufactured yet, so this contest would be running the game from a cassette tape version instead.

 I walked over and said, “I can help.”
 And switched off the computer, held down the “Start” key, waited for a beep and then hit the “Return” key and the program started loading.